whisperfish/whisperfish/README.md

 Because of a bug in `sb2`, it is currently not possible to (reliably) build Whisperfish (or any other Rust project) using more than a single thread.
 This means your compilation is going to take a while, especially the first time.
 Get yourself some coffee!

 If you get errors (command not found or status 126) at linking stage, make sure that you are not using `~/.cargo/config` to override linkers or compilers.

+### Building for the host

+Building Whisperfish on your host machine is also possible.
+This is useful for development and debugging purposes.
+There are some differences to be aware of.

+The RPM automatically selects the `sailfish` feature flag, which will not compile outside of SailfishOS.
+This feature flag is *not* enabled by default, so it doesn't sit in the way.

+You'll have to manually set the `OUTPUT_DIR` variable, which contains the output of the `webrtc` build.
+The `fetch-webrtc.sh` script fetches `libwebrtc.a` pre-built for all four architectures, and for the two major versions of OpenSSL (3.x, and 1.1.1).

+    bash fetch-webrtc.sh
+    OUTPUT_DIR=$PWD/ringrtc/322/x86_64-unknown-linux-gnu/ cargo build --features bundled-sqlcipher

+You can swap out `322` for `111` if your system uses OpenSSL 1.1.1.

 ## Database